-- SIDE EFFECTS.
+■ SIDE EFFECTS.
 Will it be worth enduring the treatment's side effects, or will they be too much to handle?
-Ask the doctor to explain common side effects for each treatment and how to manage them. - EFFECT ON DAILY LIFE.
+Ask the doctor to explain common side effects for each treatment and how to manage them.

+EFFECT ON DAILY LIFE.
 How will the treatment affect your loved one's life?
 How much time will treatment take?
 Will they need to take time off from work?
 How much?
-Will they need to ravel for treatment?
+Will they need to travel for treatment?

-- COSTS.
+COSTS.
 Will treatment be covered by insurance?
-If not, can your loved one afford it? - loved one has other health conditions, how will treatment affect those conditions?
+If not, can your loved one afford it?

+EFFECT ON OVERALL HEALTH.
+If your loved one has other health conditions, how will treatment affect those conditions?

-Taking Care of You
+Taking care of you